 Silberberg et al. (2013) briefly investigated if being in the restrainer or entering the restrainer could be reinforcing.
 However, due to the experimental design, only the previously trapped rat could enter the restrainer after opening.
 Hachiga et al. (2020) conducted a full investigation of restrainer aversion, but while that study demonstrated that being in the restrainer can be reinforcing, the experiments only used one rat.
-In study 4, both rats could enter the restrainer the restrainer after opening variables (i.e. one rat following the other or other social interactions), it is still a design that remains truer to Bartal et al. (2011).
+In study 4, both rats could enter the restrainer after opening, and while this can lead to confounding variables (i.e. one rat following the other or other social interactions), it is still a design that remains truer to Bartal et al. (2011).